dcmi/dctap-python/docs/cli/init/index.rst

 Per-directory config files
 ..........................

-The subcommand **dctap init** generates a starter configuration file by writing built-in defaults to a file, by default ".dctaprc" in the working directory.
+The subcommand **dctap init** generates a starter configuration file by writing built-in defaults to a file, by default "dctap.yml" in the working directory.
 These settings can be hand-edited, for example to add namespace prefix mappings.
 Thereafter, whenever **dctap generate...** is run in that directory, its settings will be used instead of the built-in defaults.

 .. code-block:: bash

     $ cd /home/tombaker/myproject/data/

     data$ dctap init
-    Built-in settings written to .dctaprc - edit as needed.
+    Built-in settings written to dctap.yml - edit as needed.

     data$ dctap generate example.csv
     ...